Superformula/test-full-stack/README.md

 ## My Solution

-Project was built with CRA for the frontend and AWS AppSync for the backend.
+The project has been built with CRA for the frontend and AWS AppSync for the backend.

 The project is live at: https://rodrigo.d1fkwqzove8rxw.amplifyapp.com/

-If you want to run the code locally, fell free to:
+If you want to run the code locally, feel free to:

 - clone the repo
 - `yarn install`